Admissions FAQ

 • WE ARE INTERESTED IN APPLYING TO LASA.
 CAN WE SCHEDULE A TOUR?

 • Unfortunately, we are not able to offer school tours.
-Instead we offer three future LASA Student Information Meetings and one open house (the LASA Showcase) in the Fall (see our Calendar of Events for details) and first-come-first-serve Shadowing for our applicants, who have completed their application in the Spring.
-(Further information on shadowing is available here.)
+Instead we offer four LASA Information Nights and one open house (the LASA Showcase).
+See our Admissions Calendar for details.
+We also offer first-come-first-serve Shadowing for our applicants, who have completed their Enroll Austin Application and submitted their LASA Supplemental Materials Form, in the Spring.
+Further information on shadowing is available here.

 • MY CREATIVE PROJECT IS TOO BIG TO ATTACH TO THE FORM, WHAT DO I DO?

 • Upload your creative project to a google drive.
 Set the share settings to "anyone with link may view".
-Copy-paste the link into a word document or similar and attach that document to the form.
+Copy-paste the link into a word document (doc or pdf, etc) or similar and attach that document to the form.

 • I SUBMITTED MY SUPPLEMENTAL FORM, BUT I NEED TO MAKE CHANGES.
 HOW DO I DO THAT?